 - Pursued coursework consistent with admissions requirements for the DVM program, including introductory chemistry, introductory biology, English, algebra, pre-calculus, or calculus, and introductory courses in science including agriculture, biology, and veterinary medicine.

 - Can provide three letters of recommendation.
-At least one should come from a veterinarian who can speak to the appicants's potential for success within the food animal profession.
-Other references should be from evaluaters who know the applicant from an educational or professional setting.
+At least one should come from a veterinarian who can speak to the applicants's potential for success within the food animal profession.
+Other references should be from evaluators who know the applicant from an educational or professional setting.

 Applying to VetFAST